davidjuliancaldwell/artifactRejection/README.md

 **dictionary** is the most advanced, and uses a template matching algorithm with DBSCAN clustering to discover the family of artifacts.
 The manuscript primarily uses this approach.
 Below we highlight the options pertinent to this selection.

 + **eucl**, **cosine**, **corr**, for either euclidean distance, cosine similarity, or correlation for clustering and template matching.
 These are the metrics used if the dictionary method is selected for both clustering (**distanceMetricDbscan**) and subsequent template matching (**distanceMetricSigMatch**).
 We used euclidean distance for the clustering, and correlation for template matching for all of our data sets.

 + **distanceMetricDbscan** = (Default, 'eucl')
 + **distanceMetricSigMatch** = (Default, 'corr')
 + **amntPreAverage** = Number of samples over which to estimate the baseline of any given artifact window, starting from the first sample (Default, 3)
 + **normalize** = Method by which to normalize the data.
 Using **preAverage** uses the specified number of samples in **amntPreAverage**, while **firstSamp** just uses the first sample (Default, preAverage)

+There are an additional set of HDBSCAN parameters and window selection for template matching.

+**bracketRange** = This variable sets the number of samples around the maximum voltage deflection to use for template clustering and subsequent matching (Default [-6:6])

+**minPts** = This is a parameter that determines how many neighbors are used for core distance calculations.
+Increasing this parameter restricts clusters to increasingly dense areas.
+(Default, 2)

+**minClustSize** = The minimum number of clustered artifact pulses for a cluster to be labelled as a true cluster.
+Increasing this number can reduce the number of clusters, and merges some clusters together that would have otherwise been labelled as individual clusters.
+(Default, 3)

+**outlierThresh** = Outlier parameter for labeling artifact pulses as noise in the HDBSCAN clustering.
+Any artifact pulse with an outlier score greater than this will be labelled as noise.
+Increasing this value results in fewer points being labelled as noise (Default, 0.95)

 ---

 Note: For the recover_EP.m function, which is not used in the manuscript or for any figures, but could be helpful for processing signals with large exponential recovery component parts of the signals, the MATLAB curve fitting toolbox is required.

+For this function, there are optional parameters for exponential recovery, not currently used.
+These could be helpful for signals with large exponential recoveries recoverExp = This determines whether to try and do the exponential recovery on a pulse by pulse basis.
+(Default, 0) expThreshVoltageCut = 95;
+expThreshDiffCut = 95;

 ---
 ### Questions and comments